List of parties across Government reportedly held during Covid restrictions

 – December 11 2020: Wine fridge delivered to Downing Street for staff’s ‘wine-time Fridays’

-A fridge with the capacity for 34 wine bottles is delivered through the back door of No10.
+A fridge with the capacity for 34 wine bottles was delivered through the back door of No 10.

-The regular social gatherings were reported to be particularly popular among staff between autumn 2020 and spring 2020 when staff were “fatigued” with tough Covid restrictions which banned socialising.
+The regular social gatherings were reported to be particularly popular among staff between autumn 2020 and spring 2020 when staff were “fatigued” with tough Covid restrictions that banned socialising.

 Mr Johnson was said to have attended a “handful” of these gatherings.